alabou/NMOS-MatroxOnly/Capabilities.md

 }
 ```

-Note that because there are already defined meta attributes, the pattern attributes "^urn:x-[a-z]+:cap:meta:" does not include the `x-nmos` namespace as those attributes are well documented and will get a definitive type among those allowed for manufacturer namespaces.
+Note that because there are already defined meta attributes, the pattern attributes "^urn:(?!x-nmos)x-[a-z]+:cap:meta:" does not include the `x-nmos` namespace as those attributes are well documented and will get a definitive type among those allowed for manufacturer namespaces.
 A new attribute would surface as a vendor attribute, be validated by the schema and then possibly become an official attribute in the `x-nmos` namespace and then be fully specified in an updated JSON schema.

 constraints_supported.json
 ```